deepmodeling/community/votes/build-your-agent.md

 ## Deadline

 This project is eager to join the community to carry out work related to AI4S agents.
-Therefore, once all TOC members agree, we will pass it through voting.
+Therefore, once 2/3 TOC members agree, we will pass it through voting.

 ## Scope

 TOC MEMBERS.

+## Result

+zjgemi

+mohanchen

+zhixchen

+jameswind on be half of RussellHu41